brullee/yasmine-plastics/README.md

 ### Image Lightbox

 Clicking any product image opens a fullscreen lightbox.
 Supports pinch-to-zoom, double-tap to toggle zoom, touch pan when zoomed in, scroll-wheel zoom with cursor-tracked origin, swipe to navigate between images, and keyboard arrow/escape navigation.

+### Paired Product Options

+Container product pages show a panel of compatible lids; lid pages show compatible containers.
+Selecting a paired product reveals its available colors and sizes alongside the main product's options.
+Both sets of options flow through to the WhatsApp inquiry message and the quote request form URL.
+A single MOQ notice appears if either product has a custom color selected.

 ### Quick View Modal